 The Spanish in Latin America varies from country to country and even within the countries themselves.
-You can check our special pages about the Spanish spoken in differents countries in Latin America.
-For example this month: Spanish spoken in Mexico, Cuba & Argentina !
+You can check out our special pages about the Spanish spoken in different countries in Latin America.
+For example: Spanish spoken in Mexico, Cuba, and Argentina!

 Here are a few of the major characteristics of Latin American Spanish:

 In at least some part of every Latin American country, with the exceptions of Puerto Rico and the Dominican Republic, the pronoun "vos" is used either in addition to or instead of "tú".
 Both mean "you".

 The usage of the pronoun "vos" and its corresponding verb conjugations is known as "voseo", while the use of the pronoun "tú" and its corresponding verb conjugations is known as "tuteo".